lizbaka/lizbaka/README.md

 # Good to see you!

-I'm lizbaka (or simply liz, 梨子 in Chinese), A Computer Science student at Harbin Institute of Technology Shenzhen.
+I'm lizbaka (or simply liz, 梨子 in Chinese), A Computer Science postgraduate student.

-Enjoy:
+I Enjoy:

 - Coding
 - Gaming